-- ► Mature businesses that are profitable and cash-generative (unlike early-stage venture capital investments).

-- ► Leading market positions.

-- ▶ Providers of mission-critical services.

-- ► The ability to pass on price increases.

-- High margins.

-- Avoiding early-stage venture capital where valuations may be based off future revenue projections.

-- Scalable platforms. - ▶ Sectors or sub-sectors where the income streams are non-cyclical. - ► Growth levers, such as bolt-on M&A or operational improvements. - ▶ Strong management, with a proven track record. - ▶ PE is a long-term investment.
+- ► Mature businesses that are profitable and cash-generative (unlike early-stage venture capital investments). - ▶ Leading market positions. - Providers of mission-critical services. - ► The ability to pass on price increases. - ▶ High margins. - Avoiding early-stage venture capital where valuations may be based off future revenue projections. - Scalable platforms. - ▶ Sectors or sub-sectors where the income streams are non-cyclical. - ▶ Growth levers, such as bolt-on M&A or operational improvements. - Strong management, with a proven track record. - ▶ PE is a long-term investment.
 ICGT has, for some time, assumed that exit multiples would be lower than entry ones for its co-investments thus building in a cushion in its deal assessments.
 Also, investments have had to justify themselves on earnings growth, not multiple expansion. - ▶ With recent co-investments, ICGT has been leveraging ICG plc's expertise, and building downside protection into the structure of its deals, taking a very cautionary approach to such investments.

-1HFY'24 results prove both resilient and well diversified
+FY'24 results prove both resilient and well-diversified

-The 1HFY'24 continued revenue and EBITDA growth (top 30 14.9% and 14.7%, respectively) and limited margin erosion are further evidence of defensive growth in action.
-The more detailed disclosure on slides 17-18 of the results presentation gives a further insight into resilience.
+The continued FY'24 double-digit revenue and EBITDA growth and wider margins (top 67.5% of portfolio 11.6% and 14.2%, respectively) are further evidence of defensive growth in action.
+The more detailed disclosure on slides 24-25 of the results presentation gives a more in-depth insight into resilience.
 It is also interesting to note that the performance is consistent across the portfolio and is not concentrated within just the largest investments.
-Indeed, the enlarged portfolio statistics show marginally faster average revenue and EBITDA growth, at a lower rating and with less leverage.
+Indeed, the enlarged portfolio statistics show marginally faster average revenue and EBITDA growth than the top 30.

 Key portfolio metrics

-Top 30 (36.8% portfolio) Enlarged group (66.4% portfolio)
+Top 30 (38.6% portfolio) Enlarged group (67.5% portfolio)

-LTM revenue growth (%) -
+LTM revenue growth (%)

-Average 14.9 15.6
+Average 10.1 11.6

-% negative 12.6 13.0
+% negative 11 15

-% >30% 12.0 13.0
+% >20% 13 18

 LTM EBITDA growth (%)

-Average 14.7 16.9

-% negative 20.1 23.1

-% >30% 17.4 20.5

-EBITDA margin (%)

-Average 27.3 n/d
+Average 12.8 14.2

-% negative 0.0 n/d
+% negative 18 22

-% >30% 14,6 n/d
+% >20% 18 26

 EV/EBITDA

-Average (x) 14.7 14.4
+Average (x) 14.6 14.6

-<10x (%) 8.8 14.1
+<10x (%) 10 12

->20x (%) 9.5 10.1
+>20x (%) 6 9

 Net debt/EBITDA

-Average (x) 4.8 4.7
+Average (x) 4.4 4.6

-<2x (%) 20.8 15.9
+<2x (%) 22 15

->6x (%) 26.9 25.6
+>6x (%) 23 23